paulkarpenko/us-code-ui/uscode/title-25-indians/chapter-026-indian-alcohol-and-substance-abuse-prevention-and-treatment.md

 ### Statutory Notes

 #### References in Text
 The Juvenile Justice and Delinquency Prevention Act of 1974, referred to in subsec. (a)(2), is Pub.
 L. 93–415, Sept.
 7, 1974, 88 Stat.
-1109, which is classified principally to chapter 72 (§ 5601 et seq.) of Title 42, The Public Health and Welfare.
-For complete classification of this Act to the Code, see Short Title note set out under [section 5601 of Title 42](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title42-section5601&num=0&edition=prelim) and Tables.
+1109, which is classified principally to chapter 111 (§ 11101 et seq.) of Title 34, Crime Control and Law Enforcement.
+For complete classification of this Act to the Code, see Short Title of 1974 Act note set out under [section 10101 of Title 34](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title34-section10101&num=0&edition=prelim) and Tables.

 #### Amendments
 2010—Subsec. (a).
 Pub.
 L. 111–211, § 241(g)(1), designated first sentence as par.
 (1) and second sentence as par.
 (2), inserted headings, and added par.
 (3).